 Rob has extensive experience with providing workshops and lectures on competition economics.
 This includes workshops at law firms, lectures at the University of Groningen, presentations at conferences and teleseminars for the International Competition Network (ICN).
 Rob regularly publishes articles, with a focus on the application of competition law in small jurisdictions.
-He is the Channel Islands country correspondent for the European Competition Law Review (ECLR).
+He was the Channel Islands country correspondent for the European Competition Law Review (2012-2021).

 Quantification of damages in competition litigation (with B. Augustin), Competition Litigation 2016: The Strategic View, pp.17-21.